grafana/grafana/docs/sources/installation/configuration.md

 ### ca_cert_path

 The path to the CA certificate to use.
-On many linux systems, certs can be found in `/etc/ssl/certs`.
+On many Linux systems, certs can be found in `/etc/ssl/certs`.

 ### client_key_path